for Sunday 26th June 1966

 29

-I Ain't Gonna Eat My Heart Out Any More New York Public Library
+I Ain't Gonna Eat Out My Heart Anymore New York Public Library

 30